 #14 Believing that the first priority is YOU

-You trust yourself.
-You believe in yourself.
+Trust yourself.
+Believe in yourself.
 You know you will make the best decision on moving to Mérida given the information you have at the time.

 Often, making no decision at all is often worse than making the wrong decision.
 We’ve heard the term analysis paralysis.
 This is definitely NOT you.